Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 On the plus side, Big Cartel has a large number of high-quality help articles and videos which support you in building and running your store.
 These are well put together, and provide a clear overview of the key things you’ll need to know about selling with the platform.

 The picture isn’t as good when it comes to support from real people, however.
-The company’s support team is small (just 12 people work on it), and only available Monday-Friday from 8am to 6pm EST. Many competing platforms provide support 24/7.
+The company’s support team is small (just 10 people work on it), and is available 24 hours Monday-Friday, but only from 8am to 6pm EST on weekends.
+Many competing platforms provide support 24 hour support seven days a week.

-Furthermore, Big Cartel’s only support channel is email — no live chat or phone support is available.
+Furthermore, Big Cartel’s only support channels are email and live chat — no phone support is available.

 And finally, Big Cartel’s customer support is only offered in English — other ecommerce platforms offer support in a wider variety of languages.